oscdev-io/birdplan/tests/40-bgp/72-graceful_shutdown/README.md

 # BGP graceful shutdown tests

-Router r1 should be receiving routes from r2 that include the graceful shutdown community.
+Router r1 should be receiving routes from r2.

+For the inbound test the routes should have local_pref set to 0 automatically.

+For the outbound test the routes should include the graceful shutdown community.

 Tests done include:
+  * Graceful shutdown on inbound path
+    * Peer types: customer, peer, transit, rrclient, rrserver, rrserver-rrserver, routecollector, routeserver
-  * Graceful shutdown
+  * Graceful shutdown on outbound path
     * Peer types: customer, peer, transit, rrclient, rrserver, rrserver-rrserver, routecollector, routeserver

 ```plantuml